mehedi-sust/book_shelf_django_gRPC/readme.md

 1. **Python**: Ensure that Python is installed on your machine.
 You can download the latest version of Python from the official Python website: [python.org](https://www.python.org).

 3. **PostgreSQL**: Book Shelf utilizes a PostgreSQL database.
 Install PostgreSQL and configure it on your machine.
 You can download PostgreSQL from the official website: [postgresql.org](https://www.postgresql.org).
-Or you can run it on docker.
-And dont forget to create the database.
+You can also run it on docker.
+Check My [PostgreSQL Docker Compose](https://github.com/mehedi-sust/postgres-docker-compose.git).

 ## Installation